-As another Star-Spangled Banner weekend closes, the loud noises and skies filled with amazing combinations of colors and shapes should be coming to an end.
-But it is past midnight in Santa Monica on what is now the 5th of July and I can still hear cadences of firecracker-like-sounds.
+As another Star-Spangled Banner weekend closes, it is now the 5th of July and I can still hear cadences of firecracker-like-sounds.
 At this stage in my life I am well aware that I have lots of opinions about things I cannot change.

 What helps me stay calm is the powerful tool of the re-frame.
 Looking at things from a new perspective (the re-frame) comes in handy to calm me down and stop any free-fall into the rabbit hole of self-pity and discomfort about the fact that I am not in charge – of anything really, other than my reactions to things.